 - Jan 2018: Lowest weight in a long time — didn’t think it would last and I wasn’t trying, that just was the case.

-- Jan 2019: I gained 12 pounds and my body fat had increased.
+- Jan 2019: (one year later) I gained 12 pounds and my body fat had increased.
 It was super frustrating when I would put on clothes from the year prior and they wouldn’t zip up.
 I felt the most confused because I hadn’t changed that much in my nutrition and fitness habits and even if my workouts changed I wasn’t sure if it was also related to me aging ( I had turned 30).

 - Hindsight: given that after that weight gain and upped body fat I finally got my period, I believe that the weight I”m at now (which I’ve maintained for over a year), is probably my “set point” and where I should be to have a healthy functioning female body.